pydantic/pydantic/docs/usage/types/custom.md

         return handler(core_schema.int_schema())

-# We now create an Annotated wrapper that we'll use as the annotation for fields on BaseModels etc.
+# We now create an `Annotated` wrapper that we'll use as the annotation for fields on `BaseModel`s, etc.
 PydanticThirdPartyType = Annotated[ThirdPartyType, _ThirdPartyTypePydanticAnnotation]